Plant Biogeochemistry

 Courses are offered through the Geoscience Department of the University of Tuebingen.

-• Summer Semester 2024: Geosphere-Biosphere interactions (co-teaching with Prof. Dr. Michaela Dippold)
+- Summer Semester 2025: Geosphere-Biosphere interactions (Mandatory Master degree level course, co-teaching with Prof. Dr. Michaela Dippold)

 Bachelor Theses: